A student notified of their failure to meet Satisfactory Academic Progress is no longer eligible for federal, state or institutional financial aid.

 The Key Components to the Satisfactory Academic Progress and Financial Aid Appeal Process.

 A student notified of their failure to meet Satisfactory Academic Progress is no longer eligible for federal, state or institutional financial aid.
-Spring 2019 SAP Appeal is due: January 22, 2019.
+Fall 2019 SAP Appeal is due: September 3, 2019

 As part of the appeal the student must explain: